Home » Recipes » Caramel Apple Layer Cake with Caramel Frosting

 Caramel Buttercream

-• cups salted butter, softened
+• cups salted butter, room temperature

 • 6 cups powdered sugar, sifted